izmecharr/thesis-toddler-monitoring-system/README.md

 This application was developed as a thesis project at the Technological Institute of the Philippines by:

 - **Amorato, Charlize C.** - Led core system architecture development and implementation, engineered the PyQt5 UI framework, and spearheaded the curation of specialized training datasets for toddler and hazard recognition
-- **Borje, Mika Emmanuel** -  Orchestrated neural network model training and optimization, implemented confidence threshold enhancements, and developed the dual-model detection pipeline for improved accuracy
+- **Borje, Mika Emmanuel** -  Orchestrated neural network model training and optimization, implemented confidence threshold enhancements, and developed the model detection pipeline for improved accuracy
 - **Trinidad, Lorenzo Earl** - Architected the Minkowski distance algorithms for proximity detection, constructed comprehensive documentation, and contributed to dataset annotation and validation

 ## 🛠️ Technologies Used